Battle of Veracruz (1914): Battle of Veracruz

 Although most of the regular troops retreated with Maass to Tejería, the liberated prisoners under the command of Lt.
 Col. Manuel Contreras, and some civilians, opposed the Americans as they made their way to the custom house.
 At 11:57, the Mexicans fired upon the Americans as they reached the intersection of Independencia and Emparán.
-The navy signalman on top of the Terminal Hotel, Capt.
+The navy signalman on top of the Hotel Terminal, Capt.
 Rush's headquarters, was the first American casualty, and by the end of the day, 4 Americans were dead and 20 wounded.

 At 1:30 PM, the Ypiranga was intercepted, and detained, before it could off load its cargo of weapons and ammunition.

 On the night of April 21, Fletcher decided that he had no choice but to expand the initial operation to include the entire city, not just the waterfront.
 At 8:00 AM the next day, he gave orders to take control of the entire city.

 At 8:35 PM, Capt.
 C.T.
 Vogelsang's San Francisco entered the harbor next to the Prairie and off loaded a landing party.
 At 3 AM, Commander William A. Moffett's Chester offloaded 2 companies of marines and a company of seamen.
-These were followed by men from the Minnesota and Hancock of Admiral Charles J. Badger's Atlantic Fleet, bringing the total American men ashore to more than 3000.
+These were followed by men from the Minnesota and Hancock of Admiral Charles J. Badger's Atlantic Fleet, bringing the total American men ashore to more than 3,000.